ajitrajasekharan/bert_descriptors/README.md

       3) Common descriptors are now used to filter terms that do not convey any entity information in results.
 This is to maximize entity information in generated output

  - Adaptive casing of input tokens to maximize hit with underlying vocab.
 This is meaningful for cased models only
- - Full distribution output is turned off by default and needs to be enabled explicitly
+ - Full distribution output is turned off by default and needs to be enabled explicitly.
+The output above is with full distribution option turned on.

  # License